 This program was successful in reaching the most disadvantaged residents of McDowell County by partnering with local faith-based organizations.
 By reaching out to church representatives, the program was able to have an impact on a large number of people who may not have otherwise received services.
 This aspect was considered a cornerstone of the project and played a large part in its success.

-Continued efforts are based on demonstrating that tobacco cessation has an immediate positive impact on their families, as well as tobacco users themselves.
+Efforts are strengthened when demonstrating that tobacco cessation can make an immediate positive impact on participants' families, as well as tobacco users themselves.

 Wellness, health promotion, and disease prevention